-The PCC will be continuing to support local crime prevention initiatives through the £300,000 Community Safety Development Fund.
-The fund offers grants of up to £20,000 for community projects that help to prevent and tackle crime and anti-social behaviour in Essex.
+The Police, Fire and Crime Commissioner’s vision for Essex is to ensure that safe and secure communities are the bedrock on which we build success and well-being for all.
+To support this we have created the Community Safety Development Fund.
+This £300,000 fund offers grants of up to £20,000 for community projects that help to prevent and tackle crime and anti-social behaviour in Essex.

-If you would like any further information or have any queries about the Fund, please contact the PCC’s office at firstname.lastname@example.org or on telephone 01245 291600.
+If you would like any further information or have any queries about the Fund, please contact the PFCC’s office at firstname.lastname@example.org or on telephone 01245 291600.

 Essex County Fire and Rescue Service ‘Firebreak programme’ aims to promote a culture of safety and team work and citizenship by teaching a range of vital life skills whilst undertaking the various disciplines of the Fire Service. the scheme is part funded by the Essex Police and Crime Commissioner and provides a learning environment that combines practical skills and scenario based training.

 Sue Pell – Essex Girls and Boys Club

 The Essex Boys and Girls Clubs provide safe environments for young people to gather, away from threats of drugs, alcohol & crime.
 Their ethos is engaging young people in adventurous activities, sports and arts to foster a positive impact on their lives.
 To hear more about the fantastic work Sue and her colleagues do watch the video.

 Street Pastors is an inter-denominational Church response to the issues of local communities, engaging with people on the streets to care, listen and help.

 The purpose of Street Pastors is to provide a Christian presence on the streets in local communities in order to listen, care and help.
 Street Pastors offer care and support to patrons of the late economy without discrimination on any grounds.
 To look at how the CSDF benefits the scheme watch the following video